Asymptotic expansion of beta matrix models in the multi-cut regime

-We push further our study of the all-order asymptotic expansion in $\beta$ matrix models with a confining, offcritical potential, in the regime where the support of the equilibrium measure is a reunion of segments.
-We first address the case where the filling fractions of those segments are fixed, and show the existence of a $1/N$ expansion to all orders.
-Then, we study the asymptotic of the sum over filling fractions, in order to obtain the full asymptotic expansion for the initial problem in the multi-cut regime.
-We describe the application of our results to study the all-order small dispersion asymptotics of solutions of the Toda chain related to the one hermitian matrix model ($\beta = 2$) as well as orthogonal polynomials outside the bulk.
+We establish the asymptotic expansion in $\beta$ matrix models with a confining, off-critical potential, in the regime where the support of the equilibrium measure is a finite union of segments.
+We first address the case where the filling fractions of these segments are fixed, and show the existence of a $\frac{1}{N}$ expansion.
+We then study the asymptotics of the sum over the filling fractions, to obtain the full asymptotic expansion for the initial problem in the multi-cut regime.
+In particular, we identify the fluctuations of the linear statistics and show that they are approximated in law by the sum of a Gaussian random variable and an independent Gaussian discrete random variable with oscillating center.
+Fluctuations of filling fractions are also described by an oscillating discrete Gaussian random variable.
+We apply our results to study the all-order small dispersion asymptotics of solutions of the Toda chain associated with the one Hermitian matrix model ($\beta = 2$) as well as orthogonal ($\beta = 1$) and skew-orthogonal ($\beta = 4$) polynomials outside the bulk. \textbf{MSC Classification:} 60B20, 15B52, 60F05